michaeltroger/homer-opengl/README.md

-# homer drawn with simple shapes
+# Homer Simpson drawn with simple shapes in OpenGL and C++
 ![homer](homer.png)

 install tools for compiling: